ncachanosky/econ-lecture-notes/content/econometrics/Lecture 01/_index.md

 {{% /callout %}}

 ## Regression and causality
-*Cause and effect* relationships belong the real of economic *theory*.
+*Cause and effect* relationships belong to the realm of economic *theory*.
 Econometrics is about *measurement*.
 A regression captures correlations between variables, that is, co-movements.
 The fact that two variables are somehow correlated does not mean in itself there is a cause-effect relationship between these two variables regardless of how strong the statistical relationship is.

 The fact that econometrics is built over an economic theory, or over some cause-effect hunch, does not mean a regression is showing causality.
 For instance, variables $x$ and $y$ may have no causality relationship and still be correlated if both of them are independnetly related to the same variable $z$.
 The overlap of a regression over a theory should not lead us to confussion about what a regression can and cannot show.

+{{% callout note %}}
+A regression shows **correlations**, it does not show or prove **causality**.
+{{% /callout %}}

 ---
-## Types of datasets
+## Types of data
-What type of econometric techniques can be used depends on the type of data at your disposal.
+What type of econometric techniques can be used depends on the type of data you have at your disposal.
 There are three types of datasets:

 1. Cross-sectional
 2. Time-series
 3. Panel data (also known as longitudinal data)

-**Cross-sectional** data is the case when the data includes a number of *sections* with data for one time-period only.
-For instance, income and unemlpoyment informatio for the 50 U.S. states for the year 1930.
+**Cross-sectional** data is the case when you have a number of *sections* with data for one time-period only.
+For instance, income and unemlpoyment information for the 50 U.S. states for the year 1930.

 **Time-series** data is the inverse situation.
 The dataset has information of one section for a number of years.
 For instance, the unemployment rate of the state of Colorado between 1920 and 1950.